tsnellgrove/dark_castle2/doc/castle_to_do2.md

 					- I. The Custom HTML Web Page is returned by Flask via the WSGI to the Web Server
 					- J. The Web Server applies static content (e.g. CSS styling and images) to the Custom HTML Web Page
 					- K. The Web Server returns the Fully Formatted Web Page to the Client Browser
-				- Detailed review / validation of Browser Flow Narrative
+				- DONE: Review / validate Browser Flow Narrative
 				- Label what is passed between each element
 				- Move to draw.io
 	- Spell check docs